 The Harz is situated in the middle of Northern Germany and was divided into a western and eastern part until the fall of the Iron Curtain.
-People in West Germany were able to visit the Harz Mountains prior to that while people in the East were not, as the DDR regime used the Harz Mountains as an observation space and military base.
+People in West Germany were able to visit the Harz Mountains prior to that, while people in the East were not, as the DDR regime used the Harz Mountains as an observation space and military base.

-Anyway these places had two things in common: witches and kitsch.
-As it was the weekend before walpurgis night, there were witches everywhere!
+These places had two things in common: witches and kitsch.
+As it was the weekend before Walpurgis night, there were witches everywhere!
 They were up in the air, they sat on benches in the park and they were in front of hotels and restaurants.
-Apart from that, typical Harz architecture definitely looks like the buildings are inhabited by witches.
+Also, typical Harz architecture definitely looks like the buildings are inhabited by witches.

 Apart from the spa towns, we also visited the city of Clausthal-Zellerfeld, a mining and university town in the western Harz.
 We drove through the city on our way to the hotel one day prior and I noticed a beautiful blue building that I wanted to take some pictures of.